13 Tax Breaks for Homeowners and Home Buyers

 Homeowners who pay private mortgage insurance on loans originated after 2006 can deduct their premiums if they itemize.
 (PMI is usually charged if you put down less than 20% when you buy a home.)
 The deduction is phased out if your adjusted gross income exceeds $100,000 and disappears if your AGI exceeds $109,000 ($50,000 and $54,500, respectively, if you're married but file a separate return).

-This deduction is set to expire after the 2020 tax year.
-(However, the deduction has expired and then been extended several times in the past.)
+This deduction is currently set to expire after the 2021 tax year.
+However, the deduction has expired and then been revived several times in the past, so it could be extended again beyond this year.

 Mortgage Interest Deduction